Skip to main content

 One of the most important aspects of creating a budget is separating wants from needs.
-Before assigning dollar amounts to any categories, it’s important to know which parts of your monthly expenses are an absolute need, and which items would be nice to include, but are not a necessity.
+Before assigning dollar amounts to any categories, knowing which parts of your monthly expenses are an absolute need and which items would be nice to include but are not a necessity is essential.

 While you’re working towards achieving financial freedom, here are some tips to help you differentiate between wants and needs and how to separate these categories when making your budget.